Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): MOSS sensor

-The MOSS prototype chip, exploring the application of stitching for the fabrication of wafer-scale MAPS, is schematically shown in Fig.~\ref{fig:moss_architecture}.
+The MOSS prototype sensor, exploring the application of stitching for the fabrication of wafer-scale MAPS, is schematically shown in Fig.~\ref{fig:moss_architecture}.
 The design is made of three layout components in the design reticle: the Left End-Cap (LEC), the Right End-Cap (REC), and the Repeated Sensor Unit (RSU).
 The full sensor consists of a linear array of ten abutting RSUs, completed by one LEC and one REC at the respective ends, resulting in a one-dimensional stitched assembly.
 Each RSU is subdivided into two symmetrical sections referred to as \textit{top and bottom half-units}.
 Every half-unit contains four \textit{regions}, each containing one pixel matrix and the related biasing, control and readout.
 The matrices of top regions have $256\times256$ square pixels with a pitch of \SI{22.5}{\micro\metre}.
 The ones of bottom regions have $320\times320$ square pixels with a pitch of \SI{18.0}{\micro\metre}.
-The MOSS sensor comprises approximately 6.72~million~pixels in total.
+The area occupied by pixels within each RSU is about \SI{265}{\milli\meter\squared} out of the total RSU area of \SI{357}{\milli\meter\squared}.
+In total, the MOSS sensor comprises approximately 6.72~million~pixels.
 The large and small pixel pitches in the top and bottom halves of the sensor allow testing of low and high integration densities, respectively.
 This feature was intended to evaluate how integration density may affect the functional yield of a large-area stitched sensor.

 One 300-mm-diameter wafer comprises six MOSS sensors as shown in Fig.~\ref{fig:ER1_processed_MOSS}.
-The physical area covered by six MOSS sensors is similar to the area of the outermost ITS3 layers.
-Five and four adjacent MOSS sensors cover surfaces that are similar to the ones of the middle and innermost layers, respectively.
+The physical area covered by six MOSS sensors is similar to the area of the outermost ITS3 layers, while five and four adjacent MOSS sensors cover surfaces that are similar to the ones of the middle and innermost layers, respectively.
 Additionally, each wafer contains 23 \textit{babyMOSS} structures, comprising one RSU, LEC, and REC each.
 Although smaller than the MOSS, these are effectively fully functional sensors with only one RSU.